35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 If you don’t care about cooking but just want to eat the local dishes, fair enough.

-There are incredible food tours organized by locals to take you to the most incredible local restaurants to try authentic Guatemala cuisine.
+Locals organize incredible food tours to take you to the most incredible local restaurants to try authentic Guatemala cuisine.

 26. Get Instagrammable in Hobbitenango

-The creative resort is located on the mountains above Antigua facing the volcanos with spectacular views.
-You could also spend the night in one of the cute colorful homes resembling the ones described in the fantasy tale.
+The creative resort is located in the mountains above Antigua, facing the volcanoes with spectacular views.
+You could also spend the night in one of the cute, colorful homes resembling the ones described in the fantasy tale.

 The place is entirely designed for the utmost enjoyment and an awe-inspiring experience.